orisai/object-mapper/docs/README.md

 Parameters:
 - `type`
-	- subclass of `ValueObject` which should be created
+	- subclass of `MappedObject` which should be created
 	- required

 #### ValueEnumRule